bhell/django-piwik/README.rst

 django-piwik - Application to add Piwik analytics to a Django site

-This app adds basic support for [Piwik web analytics](http://piwik.org/) to a Django web site:
+This app adds basic support for `Piwik web analytics`_ to a Django web site:

-- [Install Piwik](http://piwik.org/docs/installation/).
+- `Install Piwik`_.
 Yes, you need PHP.
 But this is a Non-Evil PHP App™.
 - Add a site in Piwik for the site to be tracked.
 Write down the number by which Piwik recognises the site.
 - Add ``piwik`` to ``INSTALLED_APPS``.
 - Sync database.